lauraminter/seattle-kids/README.md

 ### Model Evaluation
 The time-lagged population data improved the linear models from around 69% explained variation to approximately 90% explained variation.
 All of the models showed signficant improvement over the null model in terms of RMSE.

 The best model we were able to make used the population and 5-year lag of population to predict total enrollment.
 This model had an R2 of 0.913 and an RMSE of 846 for unseen data.
 This represents a factor of 5 decrease from the RMSE for the null model (average).
-The model explains 91% of the variation in the enrollment using just two pieces of population data.
+The model explains 91% of the variation in the enrollment using just two pieces of population data: current population and 5-year lagged population.

-## Results

 ## Recommendations

+Re-examine how we define school assignments in relation to urban centers and villages, particularly Othello and Lake City

+Consider rising population of children in urban centers and villages when determining how to manage school assignments and plan for capital investments.

 ## Next Steps

+Improvements to the analysis could be made by:
+- Adding housing and economic data from the American Community Survey.
+This would require aggregating the census tract data to form UCV level data.
+- Breaking down by child age.
+Again, this data is not reported by the city but could be obtained from the federal government.
+- Including distance information.
+This would require domain area knowledge.
+How far do students travel for school and what explains any differences across the city?